 Use the Clock Setup menu to define settings for the time to be displayed.
 When you select a menu item, the screen displays a help message.
-The underlined options are factory default settings.
+The options in bold are factory default settings.

 Table 8-18 Clock Setup Menu